 I hope that the information you are looking for is here.
 However, if there is further or different information that you seek please contact us.

-380 nurses (220 FTE) and 12 midwives (8.2 FTE) work for the West Coast District Health Board.
+438 nurses (266 FTE) and 22 midwives (10.5 FTE) work for Te Whatu Ora West Coast.
 Midwives and nurses provide specialised support to people from birth and early childhood/family care, health promotion, screening and preventative intervention, acute care, rehabilitation, palliation and terminal care.

 Nurses and midwives provide a 24 hours / 7 days a week service.

 Everywhere you go you’ll find nurses and midwives – in hospitals and homes, community & health services, rest homes & aged care facilities, General Practices, schools and worksites.
 They provide care to people across the lifespan, across the continuums of health and illness, and right along the length of the coast from Karamea to Haast.